Thomas-Walker-Lynch/GQL_to_Cypher/lector/directory_structure.md

 In cases where knowing the agent that will process the file does not give the user insight as to what the file is for, we drop down to the `purpose_of` property.

+# Implicit Property Name

+When naming a directory we typically don't add the property name, but only put its value.
+Hence the directory that contains files to be processed by the `javac` program will typically be called `javac`.
+When we need to include the property name, we can add a suffix. `javac_input`.

+Sometimes a directory name will be held in a variable, and we need to further distinguish the fact that the variable is referring to a directory.
+Say for example a variable that holds the name of the directory that holds files to be processed by `javac`, can be called `javac_input_directory`, and if that is too long,  `javac_in_dir` is typically used.

 # Why directory names are often singular